©2026 Compass Learning Technologies ← GXWeb Showcase ← GXWeb Fractured Fractions Collection → Continued Fractions: Some Alternative Forms

 Simple continued fractions are calculated by repeatedly taking the floor of a real number and inverting the remainder, resulting in a string of unit values as the numerators.
 Negative or reversal continued fractions involve taking the ceiling of a given number and subtracting the difference.

-Alternative approaches might involve setting all denominators to 1 - or even setting denominators to any constant value!
 These different forms offer interesting new ways to compute and explore these fascinating mathematical creations.

-\[\frac{24}{7} = 3 + \frac{1}{7}\] = \(3 + \cfrac{1}{2 + \cfrac{1}{2 + \cfrac{1}{1}}}\) = \(4 - \cfrac{1}{2 - \cfrac{1}{4}}\)
+\[\frac{24}{7} = 3 + \frac{3}{7}\] = \(3 + \cfrac{1}{2 + \cfrac{1}{2 + \cfrac{1}{1}}}\) = \(4 - \cfrac{1}{2 - \cfrac{1}{4}}\)

-\(= 3 + \cfrac{1}{1 + \cfrac{2}{1 + \cfrac{1}{1 + \cfrac{1}{1}}}}\) = \(= 3 + \cfrac{1}{2 + \cfrac{1}{2 + \cfrac{2}{2}}}\) = \(3 + \cfrac{2}{3 + \cfrac{6}{3 + \cfrac{2}{3 + \cfrac{2}{3 + \cfrac{9}{3}}}}} \cdots \)
+\(= 3 + \cfrac{2}{4 + \cfrac{2}{2 + \cfrac{2}{2}}}\) = \(3 + \cfrac{3}{7} \)\(= 3 + \cfrac{4}{9 + \cfrac{4}{11 + \cfrac{4}{4}}} \cdots \)\(= 3 + \cfrac{1}{1 + \cfrac{2}{1 + \cfrac{1}{1 + \cfrac{1}{1}}}}\)\(= 3 + \cfrac{1}{2 + \cfrac{1}{2 + \cfrac{2}{2}}}\) = \(3 + \cfrac{2}{3 + \cfrac{5}{3}} \)\(= 3 + \cfrac{2}{4 + \cfrac{3}{4 + \cfrac{2}{4}}} \cdots \)

-= \(\cfrac{4}{1 + \cfrac{1}{1 + \cfrac{5}{1 + \cfrac{1}{1}}}}\) = \(\cfrac{7}{2 + \cfrac{1}{2 + \cfrac{44}{2}}}\) = \(\cfrac{11}{3 + \cfrac{1}{3 + \cfrac{6}{3 + \cfrac{2}{3 + \cfrac{9}{3}}}}} \cdots \)
+= \(\cfrac{4}{1 + \cfrac{1}{1 + \cfrac{5}{1 + \cfrac{1}{1}}}}\) = \(\cfrac{7}{2 + \cfrac{1}{2 + \cfrac{44}{2}}}\) = \(\cfrac{11}{1 + \cfrac{1}{1 + \cfrac{6}{1 + \cfrac{1}{1}}}} \)\(= \cfrac{14}{4 + \cfrac{1}{4 + \cfrac{32}{4}}} \cdots \)

-Type 1 Inverted Continued Fractions: \(cfi(x,n)\)
+Type 1 Constant Denominator Continued Fractions: \(cfi(x,n)\)

 If simple continued fractions are calculated by repeatedly taking the floor of a real number and inverting the remainder, how might we set denominators (after the initial floor value) to a constant value?
-What are termed here Type 1 Inverted Continued Fractions retain the leading term (the floor) and operate upon the fractional remainder.
+What are termed here Type 1 Constant Denominator or Inverted Continued Fractions retain the leading term (the floor) and operate upon the fractional remainder.

-\[⇒ [3;1,2,1,1]_{1}\]\[\approx 3.4285714285714284\]\[⇒ \ Convergents:\]\[[3,4,\frac{10}{3},\frac{7}{2}, \frac{17}{5}, \frac{24}{7}]\]\[Error = 0 \%\] [3,1,1,1,1]
+\[cfi(\frac{24}{7},3)\]\[\frac{24}{7} = 3 + \cfrac{1}{1 + \cfrac{2}{1+ \cfrac{1}{1+ \cfrac{1}{1}}}}\]\[⇒ [3;1,2,1,1]_{1}\]\[\approx 3.4285714285714284\]\[Convergents:\]\[[3,4,\frac{10}{3},\frac{7}{2}, \frac{17}{5}, \frac{24}{7}]\]\[Error = 0 \%\] [3,1,1,1,1]

-\[\frac{24}{7} = 3 + \frac{3}{7}\]\[= 3 + \cfrac{1}{\frac{7}{3}}\]\[= 3 + \cfrac{1}{1 + \frac{4}{3}}\]\[= 3 + \cfrac{1}{1 + \cfrac{2}{2 \cdot \frac{3}{4}}}\cdots \]\[where \ 2 = \lceil \frac{4}{3}\rceil \ and \ \frac{2}{2 \cdot \frac{3}{4}} = \frac{4}{3} \]\[Then \ 2\cdot \frac{3}{4} - 1 = \frac{3}{2} - 1 = \frac{1}{2}\]\[= 3 + \cfrac{1}{1 + \cfrac{2}{1 + \cfrac{1}{1 + \frac{1}{1/2} \cdots }}}\] \[cfi(x,n)\]\[To \ begin, \ let \ a_0 = \lfloor x \rfloor, \ b_0 = x - a_0 \]\[⇒ \ x = a_0 + b_0\]\[Let \ c_0 = \lceil n\cdot b_0\rceil \ and \ b_0 = \frac{c_0}{c_0\cdot \frac{1}{b_0}}\]\[\ Let \ b_1 = \frac{c_0}{b_0}-n\]\[ ⇒ x = a_0 + \cfrac{c_0}{n + b_1}\]\[Subsequent \ steps: \]\[Let \ c_1 = \lceil n\cdot b_1\rceil \ and \ b_1 = \frac{c_1}{c_1\cdot \frac{1}{b_1}}\]\[⇒ \ b_2 = \frac{c_1}{b_1}-n \ and \ c_2 = \lceil n\cdot b_2\rceil\]\[ ⇒ x = a_0 + \cfrac{c_0}{n + \cfrac{c_1}{n + c_2}}\cdots \] 1.
-First, try the inverted continued fraction for Eulers Number \(e\).
+\[cfi(\frac{24}{7},3)\]\[\frac{24}{7} = 3 + \frac{3}{7}\]\[= 3 + \cfrac{2}{2\cdot \frac{7}{3}}\]\[where \ 2 = \lceil 3\cdot \frac{3}{7}\rceil \]\[and \ 2\cdot \frac{7}{3}-3 = \frac{5}{3} \]\[= 3 + \cfrac{2}{3 + \frac{5}{3}} \]\[= \frac{24}{7}\] \[cfi(x,n)\]\[To \ begin, \ let \ a_0 = \lfloor x \rfloor, \ b_0 = x - a_0 \]\[⇒ \ x = a_0 + b_0\]\[Let \ c_0 = \lceil n\cdot b_0\rceil \ and \ b_0 = \frac{c_0}{c_0\cdot \frac{1}{b_0}}\]\[\ Let \ b_1 = \frac{c_0}{b_0}-n\]\[ ⇒ x = a_0 + \cfrac{c_0}{n + b_1}\]\[Subsequent \ steps: \]\[Let \ c_1 = \lceil n\cdot b_1\rceil \ and \ b_1 = \frac{c_1}{c_1\cdot \frac{1}{b_1}}\]\[⇒ \ b_2 = \frac{c_1}{b_1}-n \ and \ c_2 = \lceil n\cdot b_2\rceil\]\[ ⇒ x = a_0 + \cfrac{c_0}{n + \cfrac{c_1}{n + c_2}}\cdots \] 1.
+First, try the constant denominator continued fraction for Eulers Number \(e\).

 For denominator 1, try \(\sqrt(2)\), \(\sqrt(5)\) and \(\sqrt(10)\) (square roots of the form \(n^2+1\)?) but \(\sqrt(6)\) and \(\sqrt(7)\) both work with denominator 4, \(\sqrt(11)\) and \(\sqrt(15)\) like denominator 6, while \(\sqrt(19)\) seems to have a preference for 8!